Iraka-C/Skeeetch/gl/docs/en/manual/system.md

 Click on **Toggle Fullscreen** button to enter/exit fullscreen mode.
 You may also use the fullscreen shortcut (often F11 key).

 > Not all browser support fullscreen.

+## Other System Preferences

+### Other display preferences

+Use the `Ctrl+Shift+K` to show the Other Display Preferences menu.
+In this menu, you can change the **UI Layout** or **System Font**.

+#### System Font

+You may specify a font style you like for the UI.
+At present, Skeeetch supports sans-serif and monospace.

+#### UI Layout

+In the UI Layout submenu, choose Left or Right to decide whether you want the layer panel to be on the left or right.
+This makes it handier if you move from a previous CG software that has its own layout properties.

 ### Palette settings